DiligentGraphics/DiligentEngine/README.md

 Open *DiligentSamples/Android* folder with Android Studio to build and run tutorials and samples on Android.

-By default, applications will run in OpenGLES mode.
+By default, applications will run in Vulkan mode.
 To run them in Vulkan mode, add the following launch flags:
-`--es mode vk` (in Android Studio, go to Run->Edit Configurations menu)
+`--es mode gl` (in Android Studio, go to Run->Edit Configurations menu)

 <a name="build_and_run_macos"></a>
 ## MacOS